Medal of Honor: Warfighter: Critical response

 Warfighter received mixed reviews.
 Although the visuals and Frostbite 2 engine were praised, criticism was directed towards its poorly executed and confusing storyline, poor AI, linear gameplay, and glitches (even after the day one patch).
-Aggregating review website Metacritic gave the Xbox 360 version 53/100, the PlayStation 3 version 55/100, and the PC version 55/100.
+Aggregating review website Metacritic gave the Xbox 360 version 53/100, and the PlayStation 3 and PC versions 55/100.

 IGN said "This is the first time we've seen a Frostbite Engine game failing to function at a basic level."
 Eurogamer gave it 5/10, Destructoid and VideoGamer.com both also gave the game a 5/10.
-The Financial Post gave the game a 5.5/10 saying that the game was "hard to recommend" and GameThirst awarded the game 6/10 saying "There's no need to buy Warfighter, rent it instead."
-Joystiq scored the game 2/5: "The concept behind Warfighter is sound...but the execution leaves a lot to be desired."
+The Financial Post gave the game a 5.5/10 saying that it was "hard to recommend", and GameThirst awarded the game 6/10 saying "There's no need to buy Warfighter, rent it instead."
+Joystiq scored the game 2/5: "The concept behind Warfighter is sound ... but the execution leaves a lot to be desired."
 StuffTV scored the game a 3/5: "Warfighter's single-player mode drops the ball so badly that it threatens to overshadow the clever buddy system...".
 The Huffington Post scored the game a 2/5.
 Kotaku reviewed the game poorly: "It's so brazenly unremarkable, its storytelling so amateurish, its action so rote, that it feels like a master class in middling modern warfare" and "Medal of Honor Warfighter is slipshod, uninspired, unpolished, and unfun."
 Game Informer gave the game a 5/10 saying "this once-loved series may be dangerously close to being put in a casket."
 GameSpot gave the game a 6/10 noting that the linear gameplay failed to add up to the tension, there is too much ammo and enemies show up in predictable places making the game too easy, poor storytelling, confined maps, and bugs like showing up in invisible places.

-Ben "Yahtzee" Croshaw of Zero Punctuation stated in his review that "Warfighter is down with everything that makes modern shooters fucking despicable", citing the over-the-top set piece moments and hackneyed, racist story which "kept dumping me in one location after the other and told me to shoot all the brown people talking foreign".
-He further criticized the overly linear gameplay and the story's lack of self-awareness stating that "being played by a self-aware human being was classified by the developers as a bug".
-This lead him to coin the term "Spunkgargleweewee" to describe overly linear, modern military shooters.
-He later placed Medal of Honor: Warfighter at number 2 in his list of worst games of 2012, describing it as "obnoxious, incoherent, and boring".
-Ironically, despite the aforementioned military consultant input, bugs related to the depiction of military hardware were still present when the game shipped.
+Despite the aforementioned military consultant input, bugs related to the depiction of military hardware were still present when the game shipped.
 Several days after release, Soldier Systems Daily, a tactical and defense industry blog which does not usually cover video games, posted an in-game screenshot showing a rifle with its backup iron sights (BUIS) mounted backwards.